JakobGM/astrality/docs/modules.rst

 Module definition syntax
 ------------------------
-They should be formated as *dictionaries* placed at the root indentation level, and **must** be named ``module/*``.
+Modules are formated as *dictionaries* placed at the root indentation level, and **must** be named ``module/*``.
 Choose ``*`` to be whatever you want to name your module.
-The simplest module, with no associated behaviour, is:
+The simplest module, with no specific behaviour, is:

 .. code-block:: yaml

     module/test_module:
-        enabled: true
+        ... contents of module ...

 Astrality skips parsing any modules which contain the option :code:`enabled: false`.
 The default value of ``enabled`` is ``true``, so you do not have to specify it.